 Part of our mission at APM is to not only provide excellent care to women, but to provide excellent midwifery training that will increase the numbers of highly-trained, quality, community midwives; making out-of-hospital birth more readily available.
-We provide both Didactic Preceptorship through the National College of Midwifery, as well as Clinical Internship through several MEAC Midwifery programs including Nizhoni Institute, National College of Midwifery, Midwifery College of Utah and others.
+We provide Clinical Preceptorships through the Nizhoni Institute of Midwifery, Midwives College of Utah, National College of Midwifery, Mercy In Action as well as several other MEAC Midwifery programs.

 APM has the opportunity for both short-term beginning midwifery training through our Beginning Midwifery Bootcamp as well as long-term training for those who already have basic training.

 Bootcamp is an immersion-style program for students who are just starting out, have completed a portion of their Didactic training, and have 24-7 availability for six to ten weeks.